I’d Love to be a Painter

 Writers who paint pictures with words are the ones I love to read the most.
 I remember reading Thomas Hardy’s Tess of the D’Urbervilles in high school.
 My friends (and I’m sure many other students) found it boring and out-of-touch with our “modern times”.
 But I found it a fascinating word painting.
 I lived with the characters in the story.
 I lived in their time and in their villages.
 I was sad when the novel ended.
 I felt as if I were leaving some good friends behind.
 I was leaving a time and place I had grown to love.
 I should read it again now as decades have passed since I read it.

 I wonder how much of it I would remember.

-My favorite writers are Shakespeare, Robert Frost, A.E.
-Housman, Dylan Thomas, T. S. Eliot, Edgar Allan Poe, Thomas Hardy, Ernest Hemingway, Stephen King, Dean Koontz, Nelson DeMille, David Baldacci, and John Grisham.
+My favorite writers are Shakespeare, Emily Dickenson, Robert Frost, A.E.
+Housman, Dylan Thomas, T. S. Eliot, Edgar Allan Poe, Thomas Hardy, Ernest Hemingway, Stephen King, Dean Koontz, Nelson DeMille, Michael Connelly, David Baldacci, John Grisham, many others.
 And those are just from memory, if I looked through the boxes of books I’ve read over the years, I’m sure I’d come up with that many more.

 Each has or had a place in my life.
 Each was my favorite at a different time in my life.
 While each of these writers has a different style, they all have one thing in common.
 They all paint beautifully with words.